Prashant-17-11/RandomColors/README.md

 The background of the app will change to a random color every time the button is pressed.
 The purpose is to practice the props and state features of react in order to see how components interact with each other

+## Task 1

+Have a look at the Random component class.
+Random's job is to store a random color, and to use that color to update the screen background.
+First, let's store this random color as state.
+Give Random a constructor() method.
+Give constructor() one parameter, named props.
+Inside the body of constructor(), write super(props); and set the state with color: [x,y,z] with x,y,z replaced by some numbers

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).